HCC-DS-Workshop/DS-website/README.md

 # DS-website
-This is the repository for the HCC-DS-workshop web page.
+This is the repository for the HCC-R-workshop web page.